2024mt12104/Flutter_Back4App/README.md

 This Flutter application provides a complete notes management system with user authentication, allowing users to create, read, update, and delete personal notes stored securely in the cloud.
 Each user's notes are private and accessible only after authentication.

+**Test Coverage**: The project includes **87 comprehensive unit tests** with 74% coverage on the Note model and 100% coverage on business logic validation rules.
+See the [Testing](#-testing) section for detailed coverage metrics.

 ## ✨ Features

 ### 🔐 Authentication System